SubaruSama/code_challenges/README.md

 # About

 Repository to stores and showcase the challenges that i've made from the following platforms:
-  - cryptopals
+  - Cryptopals
-  - ctyptohack
+  - Ctyptohack
-  - hackerrank
+  - Hackerrank
-  - leetcode
+  - Leetcode
-  - euler (though, but i will try).
+  - Euler Project (though, but i will try).

 Every platform will have a dedicated folder and structure for the challenges.